 Friend List and Status Feed

-Using Subscription Management features and the Presence service, you can create simple friend graphs and a status message feed.
-The friend graph is a simple follow/followers model.
-For anything more complex, such as a true multi-degree graph or an application that requires querying or traversing graphs, consider a specialized implementation that uses a graph database such as Neo4J or other more sophisticated data mechanisms; these types of use cases are fairly uncommon.
+Using Subscription Management and the Presence service, you can create simple friend graphs and a real‑time status feed with PubNub.
+The friend graph here is a follow/follower model.
+For multi‑degree graphs or advanced traversal, use a graph database such as Neo4J.
+These complex cases are less common.

-Channel Group's multiplexing capabilities enables us to create friend lists and status feeds.
-The diagram and the steps to implement follow:
+Channel Group multiplexing enables friend lists and status feeds.
+The diagram and steps follow.

 Every user will need two channels:

-• A channel the user publishes for their status messages.
+• A channel the user publishes status messages to.

-• A channel the user subscribes to, to indicate they're online.
-This channel will be unique for each user.
-For convenience, we'll use user-[letter], like user-a or user-b, as the unique identifier.
+• A channel the user subscribes to for online status.
+This channel is unique per user.
+For examples, we use user‑[letter], such as user-a or user-b.

 // Publish a status message